 If all else fails: If, for example, you can't find any way to prevent your email software from attaching attachments, or formatting your mail as HTML, you can get your mail past the filter by including a special magic word in the subject, enclosed in square brackets.
 For example, if today's magic word were "alakazam", you would put "[alakazam]" somewhere in the subject (without the quotation marks).

-Today's magic word is photosensitive.
+Today's magic word is environmental.
 This word will change at irregular intervals, so don't assume that the magic word that worked last time will still work today - you will need reload this page to find out what today's magic word is.
 (Just revisiting this page may not be enough - use your browser's refresh button.)

 Again, I apologize for the inconvenience.
 I realize some people may find some of these rules difficult to fulfill, especially the one about no attachments.
 But I've gotten so sick of the sewage that's been pouring into my inbox that I've decided that aggressive filtering is worth the risk of missing a few legitimate messages.